 Renal artery aneurysm

 Most cases are asymptomatic.
-Symptoms usually arise from rupture of aneurysm, embolisation of peripheral vascular bed or arterial thrombosis 1.
-Hypertension is associated in up to 73% cases of these aneurysm.
-Haematuria has also been reported in many cases.
+Symptoms usually arise from rupture of an aneurysm, embolization of the peripheral vascular bed or arterial thrombosis 1.
+Hypertension is associated with ~75% of cases of these aneurysms.
+Hematuria has also been reported in many cases.

 Aneurysms can be well detected and characterized by angiography, in terms of size, neck diameter and type.